mph-/lcapy/doc/netlists.rst

   admittance between the nodes of the specified component.

-- `annotate_node_voltages()` Produces a new netlist with drawing commands to annotate node voltages for specified nodes
+- `annotate_node_voltages()` Produces a new netlist with drawing commands to annotate node voltages for specified nodes (see :ref:`annotated_node_voltages`)

-- `annotate_voltages()` Produces a new netlist with drawing commands to annotate component voltages for specified components
+- `annotate_voltages()` Produces a new netlist with drawing commands to annotate component voltages for specified components (see :ref:`annotated_voltages`)

-- `annotate_currents()` Produces a new netlist with drawing commands to annotate component currents for specified components
+- `annotate_currents()` Produces a new netlist with drawing commands to annotate component currents for specified components (see :ref:`annotated_currents`)

 - `describe()` Prints message describing how netlist is solved